Veedsify/quiz/README.md

-  id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT NOT NULL, email TEXT NOT NULL, responses TEXT NOT NULL,        -- JSON string of all responses total_score INTEGER NOT NULL, section_scores TEXT NOT NULL,   -- JSON string of section scores
+  id INTEGER PRIMARY KEY AUTOINCREMENT, name TEXT NOT NULL, email TEXT NOT NULL, accessors_name TEXT NOT NULL, accessors_email TEXT NOT NULL, responses TEXT NOT NULL,        -- JSON string of all responses total_score INTEGER NOT NULL, section_scores TEXT NOT NULL,   -- JSON string of section scores